pl644/ece5725-final-project/README.md

 - Implement predictive algorithms for smoother tracking.
 - Develop a smartphone app for better control and interaction.

-## Contributing
-Contributions are welcome!
-Please follow the guidelines for contributing to this project.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
 Special thanks to our instructors and peers for their support and guidance.
 Inspired by the Raspberry Pi community and open-source contributors.